Brianne Lay, MA, CCC-SLP

 • Augmentative and Alternative Communication (AAC)

-• Beckman Oral Motor Assessment and Intervention Cirriculum
+• Beckman Oral Motor Assessment and Intervention Curriculum

 • Infant/Pediatric Feeding and Swallowing Disorders